-In today’s outfit photo, I am wearing striped shirt in shades of blue and white, a faded blue denim jacket and a black leather pencil skirt with L.K.
+In today’s outfit photo, I am wearing a striped shirt in shades of blue and white, a faded blue denim jacket and a black leather pencil skirt with L.K.
 Bennett navy patent leather pumps.
 The denim jacket gives the classic pencil skirt-shirt-pumps outfit a twist towards casual.
 The fact that the pencil skirt is leather adds a slight edge.
 Together the denim jacket and leather skirt keep the neutral colored outfit from being boring and stiff.
 This outfit works well in a casual or creative work environment in the US.
 See the post at the link for an ultimate guide how to look great in denim over 40.

 Is the a Casual Friday culture at your work place?
 Do you just exchange one item to casual or do you go casual full on?
 Let me know, I am curious.